FAQEED Article 12EU

 • Track Commission guidance, reporter guides, national contact points, and dashboard updates because the database process can affect evidence expectations.

-• Do not invent a rating outcome: preserve the submitted source values and wait for the applicable Commission rating methodology or platform output.
+• Do not invent a facility rating from the four first-phase indicators; preserve the submitted values and use only an applicable Commission methodology or platform output.

 Citations